J-Mildenberger/sendkey_cyclic/README.md

 > *.... cannot be loaded because running scripts is disabled on this system.*

 You will have to give PowerShell the permission to execute scripts.
-In order of doing so, execute the following command inside of the shell window
+In order of doing so, at first execute Windows PowerShell Application with admin rights and secondly type the following command inside of the shell window.

 > *Set-ExecutionPolicy Unrestricted*

+confirm command by pressing [Enter]
 Press [Y] for *Yes*
+confirm by pressing [Enter]

 Enjoy! :smiley: